thuc-nguyen-oamk/Simple-Mobile-Chat-App/README.md

 # Introduction
-This is a simple 1-1 Chat App where you can chat with your friend.
+This is a simple 1-1 Chat App made with Kotlin and Firebase where you can chat with your friend.
 It also has the 'virtual friend' feature where you can chat with a bot.
 Updated 2022 November: the bot provider has disabled free access, so the 'virtual friend' has no longer worked.